If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website.

 Find out more about cookies

-We have a number of negotiating committees, officially recognised by the health departments in national negotiations for NHS doctors and by the Doctors' and Dentists' Review Body.
+We have a number of specialist and negotiating committees.
+Our negotiating committees are officially recognised by the health departments in national negotiations for NHS doctors and by the Doctors' and Dentists' Review Body.

-Details of the BMA General Practitioners Committee, including its members, priorities and contract negotiation updates.
+Details of the GPC including its members, priorities and contract negotiation updates.

 Consultants and specialists are represented by the BMA CC and three national committees.

 The Medical Students Committee (MSC) is the BMA branch of practice committee that represents medical students in the UK.

 The public health medicine committee discusses all matters affecting public health medicine and public health physicians.